How to Improve Cash Flow for Small Business: Expert Guide

 Let's see how.

-• Send an invoice as soon as a sale is made to prevent late payments.
-Change your billing schedule from monthly to one where you send invoices as soon as a particular amount of work is finished.
+Send an invoice as soon as a sale is made to prevent late payments

-• If your payment schedule is net 30, think about providing a little discount to clients who pay within 10 days.
+Offer a small discount to clients who pay within 10 days

 4. Optimize your payables procedure